Choosing an LLM for Voice Agents: Speed, Accuracy, Cost

 API vs. Self-Hosting: Which is More Cost-Effective?

-Using a managed API (OpenAI, Anthropic, Google, etc.) means you pay per token, which is easy to manage and automatically scales as your usage grows.
-Self-hosting an LLM means running it on your own servers or cloud machines,so you avoid token fees but pay for the infrastructure instead.
+Using a managed API (OpenAI, Anthropic, Google, etc.) means paying per token, which is easy to manage and automatically scales with usage.
+Self-hosting an LLM means running it on your own servers or cloud machines, avoiding token fees but paying for the infrastructure instead.
 The cost trade-off depends on usage volume:

-There’s a middle ground: using managed cloud services like AWS Bedrock (which offers pay-per-token access to Claude, Llama, and other models) or spinning up your own instances on AWS/GCP to self-host open-source models like LLaMA.
-With Bedrock, you get the convenience of pay-per-use pricing similar to direct APIs, but with additional enterprise features like VPC integration and data residency controls.
-For self-hosting on cloud infrastructure, you’re paying for GPU hours—if you keep the GPUs busy close to 24/7 with generation, the effective token cost can approach the theoretical hardware cost.
-If the GPUs sit idle much of the time, then you’re better off sticking to usage-based API pricing where you only pay for what you use.
+There’s a middle ground: managed cloud services like AWS Bedrock (offers pay-per-token access to Claude, Llama, Nova, and other models) or spinning up your own instances on AWS/GCP/Lambda/RunPod to self-host open-weight models like Llama 4 Maverick, DeepSeek V4-Flash, Kimi K2.6, Qwen 3.5, or GLM-4.6.
+With Bedrock, the convenience of pay-per-use pricing comes with enterprise features like VPC integration and data residency controls.
+For self-hosting, the math depends on GPU rental rates and utilization.
+April 2026 GPU pricing:

 Another consideration is rate limits and scaling.
-Many API providers have request quotas.
-For example, OpenAI’s GPT-4o has tiered limits up to 10,000 requests per minute and 30M tokens per minute for top enterprise plans.
-These are quite high, but a large call center or voice assistant platform needs to be mindful of them.
+API providers have request quotas.
+OpenAI’s enterprise tier on GPT-5.4 supports 10,000+ requests per minute and tens of millions of tokens per minute, but a large call center needs to negotiate enterprise quotas explicitly.

 Use our AI voice agent calculator to get a clear monthly estimate based on your model, usage, and setup.